function-gallery/function-template/README.md

 - Use RI(min, max) to generated a random Intiger between min and max

-- Use the random class R
+- Use the random class FN
-  R.D()       :Random Decimal:   output in range 0-1 R.N(a,b)    :Random Number:    output a float number in the range a to b R.I(a,b)    :Random Intiger:   output a whole number in the range a to b R.B(b)      :Random Boolean:   chance of returning true, where b is a percentage in range 0 to 1
+  FN.D()       :Random Decimal:   output in range 0-1 FN.N(a,b)    :Random Number:    output a float number in the range a to b FN.I(a,b)    :Random Intiger:   output a whole number in the range a to b FN.B(b)      :Random Boolean:   chance of returning true, where b is a percentage in range 0 to 1

 - Use seedhash S(n, min, max) - generates an intiger tightly based on the seed, where n can be any number, and the output is an initiger between min and max